port-labs/ocean/docs/framework-guides/docs/develop-an-integration/integration-configuration.md

 # This is an example configuration file for the integration service.
 # Please copy this file to config.yaml file in the integration folder and edit it to your needs.
 initializePortResources: true
-scheduledReyncInterval: 1440 # 60 minutes X 24 hours = 1 day
+scheduledResyncInterval: 1440 # 60 minutes X 24 hours = 1 day
 port:
   clientId: "{{ from env PORT_CLIENT_ID }}" # Can be loaded using environment variable: PORT_CLIENT_ID
   clientSecret: "{{ from env PORT_CLIENT_SECRET }}" # Can be loaded using environment variable: PORT_CLIENT_SECRET